bioinfolabic/protein_folding_datasets/README.md

 ## Programs
 ### ▪ rg.py:
-For each dataset this program recalculates the values of rGAll, rGH, and rGP and saves it to a .txt file, as exemplified below:
+For each pathway this program recalculates the values of rGAll, rGH, and rGP and saves it to a .txt file, as exemplified below:

 ![exemplo_rg](https://github.com/bioinfolabic/protein_folding_datasets/blob/master/Images/exemplo_rg.png)

 Before run the program, change the following data by the desired input files:
 ```
 n_arquivos = 1000                                                               # number of pathways
 s = "ABBABBABABBAB"                                                             # AB protein sequence
 with open("/home/bruna/heatmap/13_FIBO_rG/rg"+str(i)+".txt", "w") as saida:     # output file, file containing the new rGs
 with open("/home/bruna/heatmap/13_FIBO/pathways13_"+str(i)+".txt", "r") as f:   # pathways from which the rG will be calculated
 ```
 ### ▪ switch_rg.py:
-Cria novos arquivos .txt usando os datasets das proteínas mas com os raios de giração calculados pelo programa anterior.
+Creates new .txt files using the datasets of the proteins but with the generation rays calculated by the previous program.
 ### ▪ graphics.py:
 This program is responsible for creating the initial and final heatmaps of each protein, as well as creating the graph of the potential energy per step and the graph of the turn-by-step rays.
 Below are examples of the heatmap, graph of potential energy and graph of the spinning rays respectively.